Evref-BL/AI4Pharo/README.md

-# LLMDebugger
+# AI4Pharo

-This is an extension of the Pharo Debugger to query an LLM using the [Pharo LLM project](https://github.com/Evref-BL/Pharo-LLMAPI) to do whatever we want.
+This is an extension of the Pharo to integrate many LLM in the IDE.
+To query an LLM I use the [Pharo LLM project](https://github.com/Evref-BL/Pharo-LLMAPI) to do whatever we want.

 ## Installation